 \section{Photonic vortices in paraxial beams}

-Recently, the quantized topological charge of photonic vortices in paraxial beams or pulses have attracted increasing interest~\cite{Zhan2009cylindrical,Rosales2018review,Shen2019optical}.
-We now apply the theory presented in the previous section to investigate the properties of vortices in a paraxial Laguerre-Gaussian (LG) beam and a Bessel-Gaussian (BG) beam, which are widely used in experiments.
+Recently, the quantized topological charge of photonic vortices in paraxial beams or pulses has been attracting increasing interest~\cite{Zhan2009cylindrical,Rosales2018review,Shen2019optical}.
+We now apply the theory presented in the preceding section to investigate the properties of vortices in a paraxial Laguerre-Gaussian (LG) beam and a Bessel-Gaussian (BG) beam, which are widely used in experiments.
 We explicitly calculate the associated PND, current density, and specifically the flow velocity.
 We then analyze the flow-velocity singularities due to the ill-defined phase at the zeros of the many-photon wave-packet function and the contribution of these singularities to the winding number of a photonic vortex.
 In particular, we exemplify that no fractional topological charge exists in a uniformly polarized beam.
-Finally, we show the pure helicity current and helicity vortex in a superposition of two BG beams.
+Finally, we show the pure-helicity current and pure-helicity vortex in a superposition of two BG beams.